Excursión a Mina de Diamantes Culinan - en Español (Servicio en Privado)

 - A 25.5-carat blue diamond sold for US$16.9 million in 2013.

-- A 29.6-carat blue diamond sold for US$25.6 million in February 2014, later cut and polished into the flawless 12-carat 'Blue Moon'.
+- A 29.6-carat blue diamond sold for US$25.6 million in February 2014 and later cut and polished into the perfect 12-carat 'Blue Moon.'

 - A 122.52-carat blue diamond reached a value of US$27.6 million in 2014.